A family of graphs that cannot occur as character degree graphs of solvable groups: General Lemmas

 \section{General Lemmas}

 We say $\Gamma$ is a subgraph of $\Delta$ if $\Gamma$ consists of a subset of the vertices of $\Delta$ and a subset of the edges of $\Delta$ which are incident to only the vertices of $\Gamma$.
 If either the set of vertices or set of edges of $\Gamma$ is a proper subset of the set of vertices or set of edges of $\Delta$, then we say $\Gamma$ is a proper subgraph of $\Delta$.

-A vertex $v$ of a graph $\Gamma$ is {\it admissible} if the subgraph of $\Gamma$ obtained by removing the vertex $p$ and all edges incident to $p$ does not occur as $\Delta(G)$ for some solvable group $G$, and none of the subgraphs of $\Gamma$ obtained by removing one or more of the edges incident to $p$ occurs as $\Delta(G)$ for some solvable group $G$.
-Now, using this definition and the minimality of $|G|$ we are able to show for a prime $p$ associated to an admissible vertex in $\Delta(G)$, that $G=O^p(G)$.
+\begin{definition} A vertex $v$ of a graph $\Gamma$ is \textbf{admissible} if the subgraph of $\Gamma$ obtained by removing the vertex $p$ and all edges incident to $p$ does not occur as $\Delta(G)$ for any solvable group $G$, and none of the subgraphs of $\Gamma$ obtained by removing one or more of the edges incident to $p$ occurs as $\Delta(G)$ for any solvable group $G$. \end{definition} Now, using this definition and the minimality of $|G|$ we are able to show for a prime $p$ associated to an admissible vertex in $\Delta(G)$, that $G=O^p(G)$.

-\begin{lem} Let G be a solvable group, and suppose $p$ is an admissible vertex of $\Delta(G)$.
+\begin{lemma} Let G be a solvable group, and suppose $p$ is an admissible vertex of $\Delta(G)$.
 For every proper normal subgroup $H$ of $G$, suppose that $\Delta(H)$ is a proper subgraph of $\Delta(G)$.
-Then $O^p(G)=G$. \end{lem}

-\bpf Assume not; that is, assume that $O^p(G)<G$.
+Then $O^p(G)=G$. \end{lemma} \begin{proof} Assume not; that is, assume that $O^p(G)<G$.
 By hypothesis, $\Delta(O^p(G))$ is a proper subgraph of $\Delta(G)$.
 Since $|G:O^p(G)|$ is a power of $p$, the only vertex of $\Delta(G)$ that could be missing is $p$, and any edges that are missing must be incident to $p$.
 Therefore, $\Delta(O^p(G))$ is a subgraph of $\Delta(G)$ obtained by deleting $p$ or by deleting one or more of the edges incident to $p$.
 Since $p$ was assumed to be admissible, this cannot occur.
-Thus, $O^p(G)=G$. \epf
+Thus, $O^p(G)=G$. \end{proof}

 Next, we show that for any graph $\Delta$ in which every vertex is admissible, $\Delta$ is not the character degree graph of any solvable group.